Celedonio Dómeco de Jarauta: Mexican–American War

-After the fall of Mexico City, on January 19, 1848, Jarauta published a broadside, in Puebla, Viva la Republica Mexicana : Mexicanos, a patriotic call for continuing resistance to the U.S. forces in Mexico.
-After the peace treaty of Treaty of Guadalupe Hildalgo was concluded February 2, 1848, Jarauta refused to acknowledge it and disband his troops.
-On February 25, 1848, an American force under Gen. Joseph Lane made a forced march which surprised and defeated the force of Padre Jarauta at Zacualtipan in the action of Sequalteplan, but he was able to flee and continue his fight.
+After the fall of Mexico City, Jarauta participated in the Battle of Huamantla and on January 19 1848 he published a broadside in Puebla, titled Viva la República Mexicana: Mexicanos, urging continued resistance against U.S. forces.
+After the Treaty of Guadalupe Hildalgo was signed on 2 February 1848, Jarauta refused to acknowledge it and disband his troops.
+On 25 February 1848, an American force under General Joseph Lane made a forced march which surprised and defeated the force of Padre Jarauta at Zacualtipan in the action of Sequalteplan, but he was able to flee and continue armed resistance.